 Search engine optimization is a continually changing field.

 What works today may not work tomorrow; Google and Bing regularly change their search algorithms.
-Each search engine has many factors that affect search rankings (Google has around 200), but each is weighted differently, and those weights can change.
+Each search engine has many factors that affect search rankings (Google has at least 200), but each is weighted differently, and those weights can (and do), change over time.

 Total number of unique domains linking to your website

-As a way of verifying your website’s credibility, search engines like to see a large number of unique domains linking to your website from other websites that they already deem authoritative and trustworthy.
+As a way of verifying your website’s credibility, search engines like to see a large number of unique domains linking to your website that they already deem authoritative and trustworthy.

 The more specific the website is to your specialty, trustworthy and popular (say, The Wall Street Journal vs. a personal blog), the more valuable the link.
 The more valuable links you get, the more of a positive effect it will have on your search engine rankings.